paulwib/workshop-redux/README.md

-# Async Actions - A Naive Approach
+# Async Actions - What the Thunk?

-There are a number of ways to handles async actions, such as loading data from a server.
-Here's an example of how *not* to do it.

-In this example the `requestItem` action will start the call to the server, then immediately return a `REQUEST_ITEM` action to indicate the action is initiated.
-Then when the async call is complete it dispatches a `RECEIVE_ITEM` action directly on the store to say the item has been received, which it then appends to a new item list.

-Issues with this:

-* The current store must be passed to the action.
-* The thing calling the action has no way of knowing when the action is completed.
-* This makes testing problematic, as have to set a timeout to wait for the action to complete.

-Anything else?
+A more idiomatic way to handle async actions is to use the `redux-thunk` middleware.
+A middleware is a thing that is applied to the store and which will then be wrapped around every action that is dispatched on the store.
+A thunk is roughly a function that returns another function.

+In this case we return a function that dispatches an initial action then calls the async method and when complete dispatching the next action.
+This is similar to before with a couple of advantages:

+* There is no need to pass the store around, the thunk passes the store's `dispatch` function to the thunked function.
+* The inner function can return a promise that the action invoker can chain a `then()` against.
+* The `getState()` function is also passed as the second argument if you needed to interrogate the current state, for example to check if a request was already in flight.